REMOD: Relation Extraction for Modeling Online Discourse: Results

 \subsection{Extraction of ClaimReview Relations}

-The claims selected from the ClaimReview corpus, along with their predicted and correct relation, are shown in Table~\ref{table:claimreview} in the appendix.
+Table~\ref{table:claimreview} in the appendix shows the claims selected from the ClaimReview corpus, in addition to the relation they contain ("Actual"), the relation predicted by REMOD ("Predicted"), the truth rating as determined by a fact-checker ("Rating"), and whether verifying the relation is equivalent to verifying the claim ("Claim $\equiv$ Triple").
 The AUC of the predicted relations is $0.958$.
 Inspecting the misclassified samples, we see that REMOD made mistakes between similar relations (e.g. place of birth and date of birth), which often occur in similar sentences.